hehao98/hehao98.github.io/_pages/about.md

 {% include base_path %}

 Welcome to my personal website!
 My name is Hao He(何昊), currently an undergraduate student in Computer Science at Peking University.
 I'm planning to pursue a PhD degree in Computer Software and Theory in Peking University since September 2020.
 For my detailed information please see below.
-For my projects you can refer to my [GitHub][https://github.com/hehao98] or check them at the projects panel of this website!
+For my projects you can refer to my [GitHub](https://github.com/hehao98) or check them at the projects panel of this website!

 I love to make something cool by programming.
 I'm also a huge game fanatic.
-I frequently try different kind of games, enjoy studying game mechanics, and from time to time I may get obsessed with and fascinated by one single game (The most recent one is Dark Soul III, praise the sun!).
+I frequently try different kind of games, enjoy studying game mechanics, and from time to time I may get obsessed with and fascinated by one single game (the most recent one is Dark Souls III, praise the sun!).
 Sometimes I also spend my leisure time making games.
 I'm not skilled enough to make an amazing one though!

 ## Education